Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1611.md

 But we are happy, after a long development period to switch to a more modern and bleeding edge design touch that also works better for mobile devices.

-Until all the posts and content are migrated, you can find a copy of the old site on [oldwww.sabayon.org](http://oldwww.sabayon.org), but be aware, that website won't be upgraded and won't receive love anymore.

 If you want to send feedback about the website or want to contribute, join us on IRC or drop an email to [website@sabayon.org](mailto:website@sabayon.org).